UniversalDependencies/docs/_2016-09-05--06-prague/core-dependents.md

 case(John, to)
 </div>

 In line with our overall decision to keep the core-oblique distinction, we should also continue to make a distinction between true indirect objects (realized as core arguments) and oblique modifiers realizing a similar semantic role.
 However, because not all languages allow extended transitives, we think it will be more correct (and less confusing) to make this distinction using language-specific subtypes.
 We therefore recommend that the (current) universal relations [u-dep/dobj]() and [u-dep/iobj]() are replaced by a single universal relation **obj** (for object).
-In languages with extended transitives, this relation will have two language-specific subtypes **obj:dir** (for direct object) and **obj:ind** (for indirect object).
+In languages with extended transitives, the language-specific subtype **obj:ind** should be used for indirect objects, while direct objects are still labeled **obj** (with no subtype).
+This convention brings out the fact that indirect objects are typologically marked.

 ## Remove special relations for passive subjects

 The current guidelines distinguish [u-dep/nsubjpass](), [u-dep/csubjpass](), and [u-dep/auxpass]() from [u-dep/nsubj](), [u-dep/csubj]() and [u-dep/aux]() to capture the fact that the subject of a passive has a different role than the subject of the corresponding active verb.
-While this is useful for many NLP applications of UD, it seems to go against the general spirit in UD of annotating syntactic functions rather than semantic roles.
+While this is useful for many NLP applications of UD, it goes against the general spirit in UD of annotating syntactic functions rather than semantic roles.
 A possible counterargument is that passive is a grammaticalized process and therefore part of syntax, but it seems we should then treat other valency-changing operations like causative and antipassive in the same way.
 Not only would this lead to a proliferation of grammatical relations, it would also go against the lexicalist stance in UD, which seems to favor a lexicalist analysis of these operations (as in LFG, for example).

-Our proposal is therefore that we get rid of the core argument relations [u-dep/nsubjpass]() and [u-dep/csubjpass]() and instead encode information about valency-changing operations only on the predicate.
+Our proposal is therefore that we replace the universal relations [u-dep/nsubjpass]() and [u-dep/csubjpass]() by the language-specific subtypes **nsubj:pass** and **csubj:pass**.
+Regardless of whether the subtypes are used or not, information about valency-changing operations can be annotated on the predicate.
 If the valency-changing operation is encoded morphologically (either as inflection or as derivation), it can be encoded using a morphological feature like Voice=Pass or Voice=Caus.
 If it is encoded periphrastically, this option is not directly applicable and we therefore propose to preserve the information encoded in the [u-dep/auxpass]() relation, but to make it a language-specific option, hence **aux:pass**.
 This also opens up for relations like **aux:caus** for languages that have a periphrastic causative construction.

 <div id="s8" class="sd-parse">
 she was invited to the party
-nsubj(invited, she)
+nsubj:pass(invited, she)
 aux:pass(invited, was)
 nmod(invited, party)
 det(party, the)